sous-chefs/yum/TESTING.md

 travis encrypt DIGITAL_OCEAN_SSH_KEY_PATH='~/.ssh/id_do.pem' --add
 ```

-The first part is a little more complicated.
-Travis ENV
+The second part is a little more complicated.
+Travis ENV variables are
-variables are restricted to 90 bytes, and will not fit an entire
+restricted to 90 bytes, and will not fit an entire SSH key.
+This can
-SSH key.
-This can be worked around by breaking them up into 90 byte
+be worked around by breaking them up into 90 byte chunks, stashing
-chunks, stashing them into ENV variables, then digging them out in the
+them into ENV variables, then digging them out in the
 ```before_install``` section of .travis.yml

 Here is an AWK script to do the encoding.